nachocaru/xaprb.com/content/blog/2006-04-24-beautiful-x11-cursors.md

 I like the last option, because it never leaves me in doubt about which theme I'm really using.

-**Update: in Ubuntu Hardy Heron, open System/Preferences/Appearance and click "Customize&#8230;" then select the Pointer tab.
+**Update: in Ubuntu Hardy Heron, open System/Preferences/Appearance and click "Customize..." then select the Pointer tab.
 Select your preferred cursor set here.
 The list will include cursors installed under ~/.icons/**

  [1]: http://www.xfree86.org/
  [2]: http://www.x.org/